trscavo/bash-library/doc/http_response_stats.md

     ,
     "speedDownload": 88461.000
     ,
-    "timeNamelookup": 0.030218
-    ,
-    "timeConnect": 0.062788
-    ,
-    "timeAppconnect": 0.148901
-    ,
-    "timePretransfer": 0.148989
-    ,
-    "timeStarttransfer": 0.425072
-    ,
     "timeTotal": 0.494339
   }
 ]
 ```

 In the JSON output, the value of the `requestInstant` field indicates the actual time instant the script was run.
-Its value has the canonical form of an ISO 8601 dateTime string.
+Its value has the canonical form of an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) dateTime string.

 The `friendlyDate` field indicates the date of the request.
-The time subfield is omitted from the `friendlyDate` field.
+The time of the initial request is omitted from the `friendlyDate` field for readability.

 The `curlExitCode` field is just that.
-Normally this code will be zero.
+Normally this code will be zero, indicating that curl was successful.
 Nonzero exit codes indicate an error occurred.
 The semantics of [curl exit codes](https://curl.haxx.se/docs/manpage.html#EXIT) are documented on the curl man page.

 Note that the documentation for each exit code is individually addressable.
-For example, the online documentation explains that [exit code 28](https://curl.haxx.se/docs/manpage.html#28) indicates a network timeout.
+For example, the online documentation for [exit code 28](https://curl.haxx.se/docs/manpage.html#28) indicates a network timeout.

-The remaining fields in the JSON output are computed by curl.
-In particular, the timing values (each starting with the word “time” in the output) were obtained by invoking the `curl --write-out` option.
-The semantics of each [`--write-out` parameter](https://curl.haxx.se/docs/manpage.html#-w) are documented on the curl man page.
+The remaining fields are computed by curl.
+The values were obtained by invoking the `curl --write-out` option.
+The semantics of each [write-out parameter](https://curl.haxx.se/docs/manpage.html#-w) are documented on the curl man page.

-The timing values are listed chronologically in the output.
-Each timing value gives the cumulative elapsed time in seconds.
-For example, the value of `timeConnect` (0.298768 secs) is the cumulative time for both DNS resolution (`timeNamelookup`) and TCP connection (`timeConnect`).
-The final time listed is the total time, given by the `timeTotal` value.
+In particular, the `responseCode` field is the HTTP response code.
+Normally this is 200 but other responses are possible of course.
+If the `curlExitCode` is nonzero, and the HTTP response did not complete, the `responseCode` will be 000.

 The output data are sufficient to construct a time-series plot.
 The `requestInstant` field is intended to be the independent variable.
 Any of the numerical `--write-out` parameters are potential dependent variables of interest.
-In particular, either of the `speedDownload` or `timeTotal` fields give rise to interesting time-series plots.
+In particular, either  the `speedDownload` field or the `timeTotal` field gives rise to interesting time-series plots.

 ## Timing the response